ThiesDS/bayes_workshop/README.md

 Install docker on your environment following [these](https://docs.docker.com/get-docker/) instructions.

+After having installed docker, build the environment as follows (this needs to be done only once):

 ```bash
 docker build -t bhm_workshop .
 ```

+Run the container with the following command:

 ```bash
 docker run -p 8888:8888 \